ansible/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 Can I manage Windows Nano Server with Ansible?
 ``````````````````````````````````````````````
-Windows Nano Server is not currently supported by Ansible, since it does
+Ansible does not currently work with Windows Nano Server, since it does
 not have access to the full .NET Framework that is used by the majority of the
 modules and internal components.